-The following actions were developed out of the Sustainable Orange County project.
-The project was funded by the New York State Energy Research and Development Authority
+The actions proposed in this 2016 Comprehensive Plan Update were developed out of the Sustainable Orange County project.
+The project was funded by the New York State Energy

-(NYSERDA) and involved representatives from the Town of Warwick, Village of Warwick, Orange County Planning Board, the County Executive, County Planning Department, and the Regional Plan Association.
+Research and Development Authority (NYSERDA) and involved representatives from the Town of Warwick, Village of Warwick, Orange County Planning Board, the County Executive, County Planning Department, and the Regional Plan Association.